 A key move toward helping your son reconcile with his changing voice is giving him the information to understand what is going on.
 So, why exactly do boys’ voices crack as they become deeper?

-“Characteristically, by about 13, most boys are starting to experience changes (in their voice),” says Henry Ford Macomb Hospital’s pediatrician Siegfried Schweighofer.
+“Characteristically, by about 13, most boys are starting to experience changes (in their voice),” says Siegfried Schweighofer, a pediatrician with Henry Ford Macomb Hospital.